samueloseiboadu/netflix-content-analysis-powerbi/README.md

 •	Average Duration: 103.91 mins

 ###	Popular Genres
-o	International movies have have a strong global appeal with bout 3,499 addition on Netflix, followed by dramas and comedies.
+•	International movies have have a strong global appeal with bout 3,499 addition on Netflix, followed by dramas and comedies.

 ###	Top Producers
 • The U.S. leads movie production with 5,005 movies added to Netflix, followed by India (2,603) reflecting the dominance of Hollywood and Bollywood.